samik1986/GFP-Cell-Detection/README.md

 ### Configurations

-Store the input Brain images in JP2 format in a folder with the brainID.
+Store the input Brain images in JP2 format with the alphabet F (to represent fluoroscent section) within the name in a folder with the brainID.

 If you have Brain Region Segmentation (as .mat files) store that in the folder $brainID/reg_high_seg_pad/